 Telemedicine now is one of the booming healthcare IT trends.
-The market worldwide reached $31.2 billion in 2018 and is predicted to total in $72.5 billion by 2023.
+The market worldwide reached $45 billion in 2019 and is predicted to total impressive in $175 billion by 2026.

 The healthcare industry is going digital, as telemedicine has become an increasing need, bringing benefits for both sides: a convenience and cost–saving for many consumers and opening the new possibilities of providing services and earnings, and meeting the growing demand for healthcare personnel.
 Unacceptable delays, on-site hassle, long waiting and other obstacles can be omitted.

 On the other hand, this is the industry that lives depend on.
 And it means that healthcare software needs to be developed by the companies having expertise in telecommunication and healthcare fields in compliance with existing standards and regulations.

 What is telemedicine?

 Telemedicine now represents a field in telehealth services based on two-way communication between healthcare providers and their patients via specifically created software when distance separates them for different reasons.
 In many cases, it is usual for us bidirectional exchange of information through electronic communications, but the information is medical, and the connection is secure.
 Among the most prevalent is remote diagnostic (urgent and non-urgent), ecounceling, e-prescriptions, and electronic patient/health records (EHR/EPR) software.
 Speaking of service type, such software can be divided into teleconsultation (nutrition, psychiatry, pharmacy), telecare and telemonitoring (nursing, trauma care), teleeducation and teletraining, and telesurgery.

 How can PPM chat apps help?